idaholab/mastodon/doc/content/examples/example10a.md

 ## Model Description

-This example demonstrates the central difference time integration in MASTODON.
-A 2 x 2 x 20 $ft$ cantilever is modeled with the bottom surface fixed along x, y & z directions.
+This example demonstrates central difference explicit time integration in MASTODON.
+A 2 x 2 x 20 $ft$ cantilever beam is modeled with the bottom surface fixed along x, y & z directions.
 A uniform normal pressure of 1 $kip/ft^2$ is applied to the top surface along the axis of the model.
 The resulting stress time-history and displacement time-history are then obtained at locations (0, 0, 10) and (0, 0, 20) respectively and compared with results from Implicit Newmark-Beta time integration.

 [fig:ex10a_input] demonstrates the overall dimensions and boundary conditions of the model.